 And Councillor Joanne Ainscough said: "There is already interest in producing a TV documentary following our journey towards the centenary...being pitched to Channel 4, the BBC and Sky Arts."

-Councillor Ainscough also said there were "early discussions about hosting an academic conference, possibly in partnership with the Tate Modern, exploiting the legacy of Morecambe and Wise and the wider nature of comedy itself".
+Councillor Ainscough also said there were "early discussions about hosting an academic conference, possibly in partnership with the Tate Modern, exploring the legacy of Morecambe and Wise and the wider nature of comedy itself".

 She said there could also be "a comedy festival showcasing new and emerging talent" and an "opportunity to work with the Winter Gardens who I believe are already working on a two-day event; local heritage groups and university to stage a major exhibition of comedy".